 Or just pickles, as I like to call them.

 My garden lets me know where things are at in the world.
 As I begin to haul a million tomatoes, cucumbers and bunches of basil into my kitchen I am preparing myself for canning, pickling and freezing.
 Tomato sauce, pesto and pickle making are on the todo list for me this weekend.
-I’m preparing for fall and storing up.
+I’m preparing for storing up.

 First, the cucumbers.
 I decided to simplify and make the “refrigerator” version of pickles.
 Refrigerator pickles (or cucumbers) get stored in the cold, rather than in a cabinet and therefore don’t last as long as if you can them (which is a whole different process).
 But no worries because I guarantee you will eat them all.
 They also make impressive gifts.